Songblade/SettlersOfCatan/README.md

 	Players may only build, buy or play development cards, trade with the bank, or propose trades to other players on their turns.
 	Turns are passed with 'space' this is the only way to end a turn.
 	Turns can not be passed while the thief is being moved on 7, or the player is awaiting responses to a trade request.

+*Board*
+	The board is randomly generated each game.
+	The board consists of 19 tiles, of containing:
+		-4 wood tiles
+		-4 sheep tiles
+		-4 wheat tiles
+		-3 ore tiles
+		-3 brick tiles
+		-1 desert tile

+		-2 of each number 3-6
+		-2 of each number 8-11
+		-1 number 2
+		-1 number 12

+	6's and 8's can't be placed adjacent to each other.
+	The desert tile's placement is random.

 *Resources*
 	Your resources will be displayed on the bottom left of the window.